The Top 50 Things To Do In Brunei [Southeast Asia’s Hidden Gem]

 24) Eat Brunei’s Best Pulut Panggang In Pekan Tutong

 Pulut panggang is a popular snack in Southeast Asia.
-But since it’s such a common food, it’s a challenge for restaurants that sell it to stand out.
+But since it’s such a common food, it’s a challenge for restaurants selling it to stand out.
 Mei Fang Cafe and Puteh Restaurant of Pekan Tutong (Tutong District’s largest town) have done just that.
 Thanks to them, Pekan Tutong has developed a reputation as the place to eat pulut panggang in Brunei.
 But be sure to arrive before noon!
-Both get busy during AM hours and may sell out.
-To read more about pulut panggang in Pekan Tutong, click here.
+Both restaurants get busy during AM hours and may sell out.
+To read more about trying pulut panggang in Pekan Tutong (plus important information about Tutong District), click here.

 25) BSB City Center (Pusat Bandar)